PredictiveSingularity/.github/profile/README.md

 ...
 It is (was) (and) always (will be) more than the Sum of All Words.

-With thoses new pieces of Energy,
+With thoses new pieces of Information,

 It is Now...